hliebert/course-text-analysis-in-r/Readme.md

    If you use a native R installation (e.g., from the R project website), just run the contents of the `Setup/install.r` file provided.
-Especially on MacOS and Linux, you will most likely need to install additional dependencies on your system (e.g., `poppler`).
+Especially on MacOS and Linux, you will most likely need to install additional dependencies on your system.
 The error messages during the installation will typically point you towards the solution.

    If you use `conda`, import the file `Setup/environment.yml` using the GUI.
    Alternatively, run the following commands in a terminal or the Anaconda